 |IV||Any T||Any N||M1|

-Used with permission of the American Joint Committee on Cancer (AJCC), Chicago, Illinois.
-The original and primary source for this information is the AJCC Cancer Staging Manual, Eighth Edition (2017) published by Springer Science+Business Media.
+*Used with permission of the American Joint Committee on Cancer (AJCC), Chicago, Illinois.
+The original and primary source for this information is the AJCC Cancer Staging System, Ninth Version (2022) published by Springer Science+Business Media.